Grafton, Massachusetts

 Grafton is a town in Worcester County, Massachusetts, United States.
 The population was 19,664 at the 2020 census.
 The town consists of the North Grafton, Grafton, and South Grafton geographic areas, each with a separate ZIP Code.
 Incorporated in 1735, the town is home to a Nipmuc village known as Hassanamisco Reservation, the Willard House and Clock Museum, Community Harvest Project, and the Tufts University Cummings School of Veterinary Medicine.
-Grafton operates the state's largest on-call fire department, with 74 members.